 Performing Arts After School Club

 Children in key stage 2 can participate in our performing arts after school club on a Wednesday from 3.10 – 4.00pm.
-Mrs Lamb and Miss McCartney run the club in school.
-This club is free of charge.
+Mrs. Wilcox runs the club in school and it is free of charge.
+Performing Arts Club focuses on the areas of dancing, singing and acting and aims to put on various performances throughout the year.
 If you require any further information please contact the school office.

 Children in year 5 and 6 have the opportunity to participate in a residential trip to a designated activity centre.
 They experience a wide range of activities including a 3G swing, quad biking, climbing, orienteering and a zip wire to name a few!